VincePuc99/ArloUSB-AnyRPi/README.md

 ./Arlo-Usb-Start.sh 500
 ```

+After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.
+Upon reboot, check the connection to the base in Arlo Secure App.

-### Scripts
+### Scripts & Files

 - `Arlo-Usb-Start.sh` - This script installs necessary dependencies and runs the other scripts in the correct order.
-It ensures that the system is properly set up for USB mass storage and clip management.
+It ensures that the system is properly set up for USB mass storage and clip management. | Main script to start the setup process.

 - `cleanup_clips.sh` - Cleans up old clips from the storage directory.
 By default, it removes clips older than 14 days.

 - `enable_mass_storage.s` - Enables USB mass storage with the specified maximum power.

 - `sync_clips.sh` - Synchronizes clips from the USB storage to a shared directory.
 Ensures that the mount point is properly managed to avoid data corruption.

+- `telegram-sync.sh`: (Optional can be deleted) File service to synchronize clips from the USB storage to a Telegram Bot.

 ### Dependencies
 The scripts require the following packages: